 UK Learned Societies, 2013-14

-The Academy of Social Sciences commissioned Robert Dingwall, Michael Hewitt and Ilke Turkmendag to review the financial models, strategies and impact of 44 learned societies in the social sciences with regard to emerging threats.
+The Academy of Social Sciences commissioned a review of the financial models, strategies and impact of 44 learned societies in the social sciences with regard to emerging threats.
 A paper based on the report was published in Science and Public Policy.
-This work is being extended in collaboration with Research Consulting for Universities UK.
+This work was extended in collaboration with Research Consulting for Universities UK.

 Robert Dingwall and Mary Byrne McDonnell, executive director of the Social Science Research Council in New York, produced the first comprehensive resource to support leaders of research teams, groups, centres or institutes.